 You should only pay a Real Estate Agent as a result of them achieving a sale price for your property at or above the price that should be guaranteed in writing.
 If your agent fails to achieve this price as a minimum they should indemnify you from all advertising and marketing expenses they convinced you to pay in the pursuit of a price they promised you they could get.

-Professional Real Estate Agents should only be paid on obtaining a satisfactory result and not before!
+Real Estate Agents should only be paid on obtaining a satisfactory result (at or above their claimed selling price) and not before!

 We pride ourselves on carrying the financial responsibility from start to finish for all internet marketing (realestate.com.au, domain.com.au), sign board, professional photography and floor plan costs as a minimum standard of client care.
-You only pay us once (our professional selling fee) when we actually sell your home at a price at or above what we guaranteed you we could get.
+You only pay us once when we actually sell your home at a price at or above what we guaranteed you we could get.

 Open inspections are filled with nosey neighbours, people looking for free food, the local thief, the odd buyer or two and pretty much “every man and his dog” (and we have seen dogs inside some agents open inspections).